 Heidelberg is authorized under federal law to enroll nonimmigrant alien students.
 Applicants who are not citizens of the United States must follow the application procedure outlined below.
-Provisional admission may be granted to applicants pending the receipt of all Admission documents.
-Heidelberg is authorized to enroll nonimmigrant students.

 All materials must be complete for review.
 Heidelberg University reserves the right to request further documentation on a case by case basis.